Top 16 Hemp Clothing Brands You Need to Know About

 Ekzo is inspired by the exotic naturally beautiful locations on Earth, and it is their mission to capture these elements and recreate them in clothing.
 This San Diego based brand uses 100% natural fibers in all of their clothing and accessories.
 The linen hemp button-down is where classic meets casual.
 It has a breathable look and feel and gets softer with every wash.
 Ekzo is doing big things, and one of the hemp clothing brands to look out for!

-Faherty is a family run business that started in New Jersey.
+Faherty is a sustainable, family-run fashion business that started in New Jersey.
 The Faherty family was a big family with big dreams.
-Cofounders Alex and Mike had always dreamed of creating a company together, and that’s just what they did.
-Their vision was to create a brand that merged the casual surf culture with high quality, durable, sustainable materials.
+Cofounders Alex and Mike had always dreamed of creating a clothing company together, and that’s just what they did.
+Their vision was to create a fashion brand that merged the casual surf culture with high quality, durable, sustainable materials.

 Goodwear is a new find for us.
 They are made 100% in the USA and use only the best quality materials.
 They specialize in basic shirts, sweatshirts, sweatpants, and loungewear.
 We’re a big fan of the Adult Long Sleeve Crew Neck Stripe shirt.
 It’s made of a cotton/hemp blend that has a loose fit.
 It’s the perfect long sleeve to wear with your boardshorts or to throw on with some jeans and head out for a bite.